Do-you-dream-up/CV5/src/components/Wizard/README.md

     more: ['Display the custom link', 'Boolean'],
     moreLink: ['Custom link', 'String'],
     transient: ['Consider the banner as seen as soon as rendered', 'Boolean'], },

+  chatbox: {
+    expandable: ['Allow maximizing the chatbox', 'Boolean'],
+    margin: ['Margins to the viewport', 'Number'],
+  },

   dragon: {